 Social Security Application – IMPORTANT FOR INTERNATIONAL STAFF: All International staff must apply for a Social Security Card.
 We will provide you with the application with your hiring paperwork with instructions.
 We schedule an appointment during the week of staff training for all of our staff to apply in person.
-Our Associate Director Amanda will accompany the group to the Social Security office to apply for your card.

 Notes relating to the part of your job as Activity Instructor:

 1. All staff employed as Cabin Counselor/Activity Instructor as stated in your Agreement of Employment will instruct three out of four classes a day, Monday through Friday.